stabix/stabix/doc/slip_transmission.rst

 stress and energetic functions, and recent combinations of the previous parameters.

 .. note::
     Most of the time, following criteria are used to quantify slip transmission across grain boundaries in monophasic bicrystals.
-But in case of bimetal interfaces, it sounds that stress-based criteria are more relevant than geometrical criteria, given much higher stresses required for for slip transmission [#Hunter_2017]_ .
+But in case of bimetal interfaces, it sounds that stress-based criteria are more relevant than geometrical criteria, given much higher stresses required for slip transmission [#Hunter_2017]_.

 Geometrical Criteria
 -----------------------